mi-sts/godot_tiled_importer/README.md

 ![Alt Text](https://github.com/mi-sts/godot_tiled_importer/blob/main/gifs/map_export.gif)

 ## Paths to files
 - Be sure to make sure that the path to your images is in the correct format, otherwise change it to the correct one.
 You can do this by opening the exported map file in any text editor (for example, notepad) and entering the name of your tile image.
+The path to the file will be specified in the attribute named **"image"**.

-- The image path format must be written relative to the root folder of your Godot project.
+- Path to the image must be written relative to the folder where the exported tilemap file is located.

-- For example, if you created a folder my_map inside your project and placed the map file map.tmj and the graphic file with tiles map_tileset.png there, then the path to the image will be: "my_map/map_tileset.png".
+- For example, if you created a folder **my_map** inside your project and placed the map file **map.tmj** and the graphic file with tiles **map_tileset.png** there, then the path to the image will be just: **"map_tileset.png"**.
-- You may also want to put the graphic file in the tileset subfolder, then the path to the image becomes: "my_map/tilset/map_tilset.png".
+- You may also want to put the graphic file in the ***tileset*** subfolder, then the path to the image becomes: ***"tilset/map_tilset.png"***.

 ![Alt Text](https://github.com/mi-sts/godot_tiled_importer/blob/main/gifs/tileset_import.gif)